-With Soapbox, creating a high-quality video is faster than writing a long email or running an in-person presentation, and it’s an easy way to make a memorable, human connection.
+With Wistia, creating a high-quality video is faster than writing a long email or running an in-person presentation, and it’s an easy way to make a memorable, human connection.

 Onboarding a new employee?
 Explaining a concept to a customer?
 Pitching a product to a lead?
 Now you can go beyond your average webcam video, integrate screen recordings, and create beautiful videos in minutes.
-We’re confident that people in every functional area can use Soapbox to engage viewers and save time.
+We’re confident that people in every corner of your business can use Wistia to engage viewers and save time.

 Here’s what we’ll cover:

-In this example, Jenny takes our team through her weekly social media roundup, using slides to give a visual breakdown of complex information that probably wouldn’t translate as well over a long email… not to mention that we wouldn’t have the privilege of seeing Jenny spice up her presentation with some dance moves if it weren’t for Soapbox.
+In this example, Jenny takes our team through her weekly social media roundup, using slides to give a visual breakdown of complex information that probably wouldn’t translate as well over a long email… not to mention that we wouldn’t have the privilege of seeing Jenny spice up her presentation with some dance moves if it weren’t for our video recorder.

 You’re hosting a webinar?
 Great!
 Webinars are great for generating more leads, nurturing audience members, and delivering useful content, but how will you convince people to attend?
-Instead of sending out a humdrum invitation email, you can use Soapbox to engage your invitees from the get-go.
+Instead of sending out a humdrum invitation email, you can use video recordings to engage your invitees from the get-go.

 In this video, Jordan gives a quick overview of what his upcoming webinar will cover, while revealing a bit of his personality, so that he can establish rapport (and trust) with potential attendees.
 You might notice that Jordan also added a Call to Action to the end of his invite video.
 Why not steer people toward registering while they’re still actively engaged with the content?

-Why send a novel-length email or make a long phone call when you could use Soapbox to show and tell a customer how to solve their problem?
+Why send a novel-length email or make a long phone call when you could use a video recording to show and tell a customer how to solve their problem?
 In this example, Harper, one of our Customer Champions, uses his screencast to help a customer with a specific question.

 For clarity’s sake, Harper decided to ditch the slides and walk through each step on his screen.
 A seasoned producer in the support video world, he followed a simple outline that he tends to stick to for every support interaction: